vshotarov/lamya/README.md

-# pygeon
+# lamya
-The `pygeon` package provides both an out of the box markdown static site generator and a framework for building your own custom ones.
+The `lamya` (_emphasis is on the ya - lamyà_) package provides both an out of the box markdown static site generator and a framework for building your own custom ones.

 _I like to think of it as a static site generator generator._

 ## Quickstart
 ### CLI
-You can run `pygeon`'s static site generator as a module to turn a directory of markdown files into a static site:
+You can run `lamya`'s static site generator as a module to turn a directory of markdown files into a static site:

 ```
-python -m pygeon -url "http://my_url.com" --content_directory "path_to_content/" [OPTIONS]
+python -m lamya -url "http://my_url.com" --content_directory "path_to_content/" [OPTIONS]
 ```

 This will take all the markdown descendants of the `path_to_content` directory and turn them into a static site, built into a folder called `build` in the current directory.